nezumi1503/nezumi1503.github.io/_pages/cv.md

 Teaching and Supervision of Students
 ======
 * 2017-present
-  * Supervision of 2 PhD students, 2 master degree students at the University of Oxford.
+  * Informal supervision of 2 PhD students, 2 master degree students at the University of Oxford.
     * PhD student 1: Zeeman deceleration and velocity filtering of hydrogen atoms (currently a [Lindemann Fellow](https://jila.colorado.edu/yelabs/people/research-associates) at Jun Ye Group in JILA.)
     * PhD student 2: Ultra-cold collisions of polar molecules with ions.
 (Secured a support from three different institutions in the UK and Greece.)
     * Master degree students 1 & 2: Optimisation of operation of a Zeeman decelerator using an evolutionary algorithm.